Azure/azure-sdk-for-go/documentation/new-version-quickstart.md

 To see the reference for a certain package, you can either click into each package on the web-site, or directly add the SDK path to the end of URL.
 For example, to see the reference for Azure Compute package, you can use [https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/compute/armcompute](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/compute/armcompute).
 Certain development tool or IDE has features that allow you to directly look up API definitions as well.

 Let's illustrate the SDK usage by a few quick examples.
 In the following sample. we are going to create a resource group using the SDK.
-To acheive this scenario, we can take the follow steps
+To achieve this scenario, we can take the follow steps

 - **Step 1** : Decide which client we want to use, in our case, we know that it's related to Resource Group so our choice is the [ResourceGroupsClient](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/resources/armresources#ResourceGroupsClient)
 - **Step 2** : Find out which operation is responsible for creating a resource group.
 By locating the client in previous step, we are able to see all the functions under `ResourceGroupsClient`, and we can see [the `CreateOrUpdate` function](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/resources/armresources#ResourceGroupsClient.CreateOrUpdate) is what need.